ashleydavis/highstock-yahoo-demo/README.md

 After moving from a public CORS proxy to my own proxy server I needed somewhere to host the [live demo](http://highstock-yahoo-demo.azurewebsites.net/).
 I decide to deploy it as an [Azure](https://en.wikipedia.org/wiki/Microsoft_Azure) *Web App*, on the lowest tier that's basically free which is useful for this kind of demo.

-When I was learnign how to deploy a Node.js app to Azure I built two small examples.
+While I was learning how to deploy a Node.js app to Azure I built two small examples.
 The [first and simplest example](https://github.com/ashleydavis/simple-azure-deployment-test) demonstrates how to roll out the simplest possible web page to an Azure Web App.
 The [second example](https://github.com/ashleydavis/nodejs-azure-deployment-test) shows how to deploy out a simple Node.js app to Azure.

+The github repo that hosts the code is setup to be directly deployed to Azure.

 ## Conclusion